40 healthcare staff at AIIMS gastro dept in self-quarantine

-"Test results of around 22 people have come out which includes the results of four ICU patients.
-They are negative.
-Results of the rest are awaited," a doctor said.
-According to the doctor, the nurse had fever on Saturday and had approached the doctors on phone in the clinic for AIIMS' employees the same evening.
+"Test results of around 22 people have come, which includes the results of four ICU patients.
+They have come back negative.
+Results of the others are awaited," a doctor said.
+According to the doctor, the male nurse had fever on Saturday and had consulted on phone doctors at the clinic for AIIMS' employees the same evening.

 He was advised to come for testing on Monday.
-"As he was having post duty off on Monday, he went for testing on Wednesday and his results came out to be positive on Wednesday night.
+"As he had a post-duty off on Monday, he went for testing on Wednesday and his results came out to be positive on Wednesday night.
 Everybody came to know about this on Thursday," the doctor said.
-The male nurse, a resident of Chhattarpur here, is undergoing treatment at AIIMS.

-On Thursday, the kitchen of the mess of the Lok Nayak Hospital (LNJP) Hospital was closed till further orders after a dietician associated with the mess tested positive for coronavirus infection.
-The LNJP Hospital is a dedicated COVID-19 facility in Delhi.
+The South Delhi district administration has written to the AIIMS director, saying that around 200 people, most of whom work in the hospital and stay in Chattarpur's Chandan Hola area, where the male nurse also lives, may also be asked to go for home quarantine.
+The administration said these people maybe screened for COVID-19 and a report should be sent to it on priority basis.

+The area where the male nurse stays is very densely populated with 100-225 people living in the same building and 80 per cent of them work at the All India Institute of Medical Sciences (AIIMS), the administration said in a letter.
+"Till then, persons staying in that building may be home quarantined to prevent further community spread of the infection," it stated.

+Last week, two female nurses, one from the cardiology department and one posted in the Trauma Centre of AIIMS had also tested positive for coronavirus.
+All those who came in contact with these two nurses have been asked to go for self-quarantine.
+The Trauma Centre nurse's child and husband have also tested positive for the infection.

-The death toll due to COVID-19 rose to 718 and the number of cases climbed to 23,077 in the country on Friday, according to the Union Health Ministry.
-However, a PTI tally of the figures reported by various states as on Thursday showed 722 deaths in the country.
-There has been a lag in the Union Health Ministry figures, compared to the number of deaths announced by different states, which officials attribute to procedural delays in assigning the cases to individual states..
+The death toll due to COVID-19 rose to 723 and the number of cases climbed to 23,452 in the country on Friday, according to the Union Health Ministry..

 - READ MORE ON: